Meet Our Staff

 Pat is a Galion native and a Galion High School graduate.
 He is a United States Army veteran and served with the 11th Airborne Division in Germany.
 Pat retired from the Galion Fire Department in 1985 after 26 years.
 He also worked at St. Joseph Parish School for 29 years where he enjoyed being a custodian and watching many students grow and mature.

 Pat joined the Richardson-Davis Funeral Home staff in 1993 and Snyder Funeral Homes in 2013.
 He is a member of St. Joseph Catholic Church, American Legion Scarbrough Post 243 and V.F.W.
 Post 4329 in Galion.
 He has a son, Steve (Mandy) LaForest, a daughter, Renee and two grandchildren, Austin and Machela.

 Sue was raised in Galion and graduated from Galion High School in 1979.
 She joined Richardson-Davis Funeral Home in 1988 and Snyder Funeral Homes in 2013 and has the gift of being helpful to others.

-She is married to Ric and has one daughter, Niki, a granddaughter Laynee; two step- daughters, Brooke and Jessica and five step-grandchildren.
+She is married to Ric and they have daughters Niki, Brooke (Jason) Harsh and Jessica and grandchildren Laynee, Kalab, Adlynne, Lydia, Miley, Holden and Grady.
 She enjoys being with people, decorating, sewing, baking, collecting antiques and spending time with her family and friends.